carbon-language/carbon-lang/llvm/docs/SourceLevelDebugging.rst

-Also, it is common practice in ObjC to have different property declarations in the @interface and @implementation - e.g. to provide a read-only property in the interface,and a read-write interface in the implementation.
+Also, it is common practice in ObjC to have different property declarations in the @interface and @implementation - e.g. to provide a read-only property in the interface, and a read-write interface in the implementation.
 In that case, the compiler should emit whichever property declaration will be in force in the current translation unit.